forcedotcom/postman-salesforce-apis/install-with-app.md

     <details><summary>Click here for instructions on how to authorize popups.</summary>
     <p>
+    Note: these instructions are for Chrome but the steps should be similar with other browsers.

     1. Click the popup error in the address bar, choose to allow popups from Postman: